MasaoFujii/pg_exclusive_backup/README.md

 ### timestamp with time zone pg_backup_start_time()
 Returns the start time of the current exclusive on-line backup if one is in progress, otherwise NULL.

+## Notes

+It's recommended that a non-exclusive backup is used unless you have special reason why an exclusive backup needs to be used.
+Before using pg_exclusive_backup, you should understand the reasons why an exclusive backup was marked deprecated in PostgreSQL 9.6 and eventually removed in 15.

+An exclusive backup should be avoided because this type of backup can only be taken on a primary server and does not allow concurrent.
+Moreover, because it creates a backup label file, which can block restart of the primary server after a crash.
+On the other hand, the erroneous removal of this file from a backup or standby server is a common mistake, which can result in serious data corruption.

+There are some differences an exclusive backup available in PostgreSQL 14 or before and one that pg_exclusive_backup provides.

+In PostgreSQL 15 or later with pg_exclusive_backup, while the exclusive backup is in progress, whatever shutdown mode is, any shutdown request causes the server to shut down without removing backup_label and tablespace_map files.
+Those files must be removed manually from the database cluster before restarting the server.
+Otherwise the server restart may fail.
+Also smart shutdown does NOT make the server additionally wait and allow new connections until the exclusive backup is no longer active.